Blog

 • Digital Literacy = knowledge, skills, and behaviors utilized in use of digital devices such as computers, tablets, and smartphones.
 Ability to navigate the web, use email, social networking, etc. From as simple as utilizing a mouse to as complicated as building a PowerPoint.

 • HiSET = High School Equivalence Test created by Educational Testing Service.
-An equivalency test like the GED® or TASC.
+An equivalency test like the GED® .
+The HiSET was created in 2014 as an alternative to the GED when the GED went fully online.
+The HiSET offers tests in paper and pencil.

-• High school equivalency test, or HSE test = refers to any 1 of the 3 tests accepted in place of a diploma: GED®, TASC, HiSet.
+• High school equivalency test, or HSE test = refers to any brand name tests accepted in place of a diploma: GED® or, HiSet.

 • Illiteracy = when a lack of math, reading, or language skills negatively impact an individual’s ability to function.
 Below-4th grade levels can affect the ability to understand medication instructions, read bus schedules, interpret maps, or help children with schoolwork.